cfpb/click-to-comment/README.md

 1. Clone the repo and `cd` into its root.
 2. `npm install` - Pulls in npm dependencies.
 3. `bower install` – Pulls in Bower components.
-4. `grunt server` – launches the sample backend service.
+4. `grunt server` – launches the demo, including sample backend service.

 ## API